Friday, September 25, 2015

 I don't have a picture of what they looked like after that long - but the house smelled lovely.
 I let them cool, then used an immersion blender right in the crock.
 Then I ladled it all into big jars for storage in the fridge.
 It is delish on hot biscuits or waffles!

 The little 'bits' of white you can see is butter.
 It melts when you pour it over a hot thing.
-YUM.
 We've yet to try it on ice cream or pound cake, but I bet it's wonderful.
 I continue to be amazed at the power of my crockpot!

 Shared with: